OUTLINE

 Banking

-Blockchain allows for faster transactions (less than three business days as it is usually stated by banks).
+Blockchain allows for faster transactions (less than three business days as is usually stated by banks).
 Moreover, transaction fees are much lower which saves money.

 E-commerce and retail

-Blockchain will help these industries solve such fundamental problems like issues with payments, supply chain management, customer data security, and many others.
+Blockchain will help these industries solve fundamental problems like issues with payments, supply chain management, customer data security, and many others.

 Healthcare